Last Updated on 12 October 2024 by Cycloscope

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

 Lake Eyasi is a sink (endorheic) lake, meaning it has no outlets whatsoever.
 Its waters are shallow and salty.
-The size of Lake Eyasi varies greatly according to the seasons – while almost nonexistent at the peak od the dry season, it often floods nearby settlements when the rainy season is heavier than normal (which happens more and more often).
+The size of Lake Eyasi varies greatly according to the seasons – while almost nonexistent at the peak of the dry season, it often floods nearby settlements when the rainy season is heavier than normal (which happens more and more often).

 During the dry season, animals are forced to share the little water left, which makes for easier wildlife spotting.
 The lake gets deeper in the wet season, attracting a large number of hippos.

-The heaviest rains occur during April/May, it’s not advisable to choose these months for a visit, the roads can be flooded and muddy.
+The heaviest rains occur during April/May, so it’s not advisable to choose these months for a visit, the roads can be flooded and muddy.

-The weather is nearly always very hot and intense .
+The weather is nearly always very hot and intense.

 Check Also